Jaikara: Sikhism

+The word jaikara occurs within Sikh scriptures.
 Amongst Sikh, the jaikaras function as a battle-cry, described as being a "shout of victory" or "war-cry" slogan, also referred to as a fateh.
 Jaikaras are said to conclude Sikh religious services.
 They are used as phrasal slogans of respect, appraise, or obeisance and its purpose is a mixture of spirituality, euphoria, and preparation.
 A common Sikh jaikara is: Jo bole So Nihal, Sat Sri Akal ("Blessed is the person who says God is Truth") and was used in-battle.
 They are often uttered as a huzza shouted together in a group.
 Jaikara slogans are called-out at the end of a Sikh religious service, being a critical part of them to mark an end of the program.
 It additionally functions as an pledge to follow the path of truth.
 A common practice during Sikh deliberations is to close the debate and go with the last suggestion after a particularly lively jaikara is shouted.
 Jaikaras can also function as greetings.

 According to Harjinder Singh Dilgeer, the original form of the bole so nihal jaikara may have been: Jo jaikara bulaavai guru de man nun bhaavai; gaij ke bolnaa ji Akaal!
 Akaal!
 Akaal!
 He further claims this original phrase was shorterned simply to (Jo) bole so nihal, sat sri akal and that it should not be used as a greeting.
 Another Sikh jaikara, used to greet another Sikh, is Waheguru ji ka (da) Khalsa Waheguru ji ki (di) Fateh.
 Banda Singh Bahadur is charged with attempting to change the standard Sikh jaikara to Fateh Darshan.

 Some other popular Sikh jakaras are as follows: